swarminglogic/tiny-hello/README.md

 ## TODOs

- - Compile `tiny` using a docker container
+ - Compile `nweb` using a docker container
- - Consider modifying `tiny` to generate webpage at reqest time
+ - Consider modifying `nweb` to generate webpage at reqest time